-This was a prospective registry which includes data from 11 urological centers in 7 countries in North America and Europe.
-All sites have well established prostate mpMRI programs with uroradiologists with at least 5 years of experience interpreting prostate MRI.
-The urologists had at least 5 years' experience performing TRUS prostate biopsy.
-It represents the initial 'real-life' experience with micro-ultrasound from those centres which were early adopters of the technology.
+This was a prospective registry that includes data from 11 urological centers in seven countries in North America and Europe.
+All sites have well-established prostate mpMRI programs with uro-radiologists with at least five years of experience interpreting prostate MRI.
+The urologists had at least five years' experience performing TRUS prostate biopsy.
+The study represents the initial "real-life" experience with microultrasound from those centers, which were early adopters of the technology.